Hazebyte/CrateReloaded/docs/config/crate.md

 ###### How does the chance system work?

-The chance system is based on weights.
-While the config states that it is a chance, this is misleading and actually represents a weight.
-The explanation is through an example.
+The probability system is not one that is based on chances but one that is based on a weight.
+This is because we put together all rewards into a single pool to pick a winner.

+An analogy is to imagine a bag of tickets where the plugin will pick out a ticket and that represents the winning reward.
+Each reward has a "chance" number that represents the number of tickets.
+The more tickets you put in, the higher probability that it will get choosen, vice versa.
+The following is a more concrete example.

 > For this example, we choose convenient numbers where the summation adds up to 100.
 > The total does not have to add up to 100.